-In the United States, the largest percentage of fire-related deaths (76% in 2004) occurs in residences, with the majority of these one- and two-family dwellings.
+In the United States, the largest percentage of fire-related deaths occurs in residences, with the majority of these one- and two-family dwellings.
 Cooking is the leading cause of fires at 28%; incendiary or suspicious fires (arson) cause another 21% of fires.
 The two leading causes of civilian deaths are arson and smoking.
 Residential structure fires and related fatalities tend to occur more often during cold-weather months, when the use of heating systems is at a peak.
 Most heating fires are initiated by space heater.
 (United States Fire Administration)

 In the United States, a working smoke alarm is not present in two-thirds of the residential fires in which a child is injured or killed.
-Smoke detectors were reported to be present in only nine of the 22 fatal Missouri fires reviewed by county CFRP panels in 2007, of those, four were known to be in working order.
+Smoke detectors were reported to be present in only three of the 13 fatal Missouri fires reviewed by county CFRP panels in 2008, of those, none were known to be in working order.
 Approximately 90% of homes in the U.S. have a smoke alarm; however, these alarms are not always properly maintained.
 (United States Fire Administration)